 These two buildings house academic and specialized classrooms, laboratories, design studios, and the Morris W. and Fannie B. Haft Theater.

-These buildings also house the academic and administrative offices for the School of Art and Design, the School of Liberal Arts, and the Jay and Patty Baker School of Business and Technology.
-The Feldman Center is home to the Registration Center, the Registrar, Admissions, the Academic Advisement Center, the Writing Studio, and the Office of International Student Services.
+These buildings also house the academic and administrative offices for the School of Art and Design, the School of Liberal Arts and Sciences, and the Jay and Patty Baker School of Business and Technology.
+The Feldman Center is home to the Registration Center, the Registrar, Admissions, the Academic Advisement Center, the Writing and Speaking Studio, and the Office of International Student Services.

 This educational and professional development facility provides the opportunity to study lighting design through experimentation and firsthand observation using a computer-programmable light-control system.
-Students in the graduate school’s Exhibition Design and Sustainable Interior Environments programs use this facility, along with several undergraduate majors.
+Students in the graduate school’s Exhibition and Experience Design program use this facility, along with several undergraduate majors.

 A facility of the School of Art and Design, this laboratory replicates the resources and current methods used by professional fashion designers.
 It provides students with a hands-on experience of the same techniques used by working designers to create fashion collections.
 Lab materials are updated seasonally.